-- SpamSieve's Apple Mail plug-in helper now runs as 64-bit on Mac OS X 10.6, where possible, to prevent input manager haxies from interfering with the training commands. - Added a workaround to prevent SpamSieve from hanging if the address book database is damaged. - Clarified the text in the Welcome and Purchase windows. - Improved the instructions for using Microsoft Outlook and Entourage with Exchange accounts. - Updated the Setting Up Postbox section of the manual. - Made various improvements to the documentation. - Updated the Danish and Spanish localizations.
+- Improved SpamSieve's filtering accuracy. - Improved compatibility with the Thunderbolt MacBook Pros and pre-release versions of Mac OS X. - Freron Software's MailMate150 now works with SpamSieve, as described in the Setting Up Mail-Mate section of the manual. - Whitelisting Previous Recipients now works with Microsoft Outlook 2011. - The Train as Good command can now move spam messages out of the spam folder when running a localized version of Microsoft Outlook 2011. - SpamSieve's Apple Mail plug-in helper now runs as 64-bit on Mac OS X 10.6, where possible, to prevent input manager haxies from interfering with the training commands. - Added a workaround to prevent SpamSieve from hanging if the address book database is damaged. - Clarified the text in the Welcome and Purchase windows. - Improved the instructions for using Microsoft Outlook and Entourage with Exchange accounts. - Updated the Setting Up Postbox section of the manual. - Made various improvements to the documentation. - Updated the Danish and Spanish localizations.

-- SpamSieve now integrates with Microsoft Outlook 2011.
-For more information, see the Setting Up Outlook 2011 section of the manual. - SpamSieve now integrates with Postbox, an enhanced version of Thunderbird.
+- SpamSieve now integrates with Microsoft Outlook 2011151.
+For more information, see the Setting Up Outlook 2011 section of the manual. - SpamSieve now integrates with Postbox 152, an enhanced version of Thunderbird.
 For more information, see the Setting Up Postbox section of the manual. - Adjusted SpamSieve's tokenizer to improve the filtering accuracy. - The Train as Good command in Apple Mail is better at moving messages in the spam folder or trash back to the inbox. - Fixed a regression where the whitelist and blocklist windows wouldn't open when running Spam-Sieve under certain localizations. - Improved the localizations.